 - Progressive Jackpot: Jack's Pot, which got up to $1,500 at least once.

-- Zonk: The STOP! card in the second bonus round.
-The third bonus round promoted it to Whammy.
+- Zonk: The STOP! card in the second Bonus Board format.
+The third format promoted it to Whammy.

 This show provides examples of: